14 Guerilla Marketing Strategies to Help Your Contractor Business Grow

 8. Sponsor Local Sports Teams

-Football, soccer, lacrosse, hockey and everything in between: If there is a local league, youth or adult, sponsor a team or the league itself to have your name on a team’s clothing or signs on the fields.
+Football, soccer, lacrosse, hockey and everything in between: If there is a local league, youth or adult, sponsor a team or the league itself to have your name on a team’s clothing or signs on the fields (brand building).
 Lots of local people will participate in these leagues and that means more chances for them to interact with your brand.

 9. Mail To USPS Routes